How Contractors Should Hire Technical Writers Who Understand Field Work

 How do you migrate our existing Word documents and handwritten notes into your system without losing the practical details our people actually use?

-What happens to our documentation if you get hit by a bus or we decide to switch writers in 18 months?
+What happens to our documentation if you get hit by a bus, or we decide to switch writers in 18 months?

 Performance and ROI Measurement